 Taking refuge and shelter in Allah – Allah says in the Holy Quran: “And if an evil whisper comes to you from Shaitan (Satan), then seek refuge with Allah.
 Verily, He is All-Hearer, All-Knower” (Quran, Al-Aaraf: 200).
 One of the other ways to seek refuge from Satan is to recite the last two chapters of the Holy Quran, namely Surat Al-Falaq (The Daybreak) and Surat An-Nas (Mankind), by supplicating for Allah’s Protection, and seeking the Most Merciful’s forgiveness for one’s sins constantly.

-To conclude, as and when we fall to our temptations to commit the wrong, let’s remind ourselves that even Satan knows the truth, yet he is determined to make us earn Allah’s anger.
-However, at the end – on the Day of Judgment – he will simply say, “…So blame me not, but blame yourselves…”
+To conclude, let’s remember that when we fall prey to our temptations and commit the wrong, let’s remind ourselves that even Satan knows the truth, yet he is determined to make us earn Allah’s anger and on the Day of Judgment, he will simply say, “…So blame me not, but blame yourselves…”